The Cartographer's Daughter · Chapter 3

 "I did not continue.
 I did not stop.
 Those are different."

 Marta turned this over.
-She was accustomed to decisions as discrete events — a moment of calculation, a commitment, an entry in the ledger.
-What Fang Lihua was describing was not a decision but an orientation, the way a compass needle does not decide to point north but simply points.
+She was accustomed to decisions as discrete events — calculation, commitment, entry in the ledger.
+What Fang Lihua described was not a decision but an orientation, the way a compass needle does not decide to point north but simply points.

 "In eleven years," Marta said, "you have never been discovered."

 "I have been inspected nine times.
-Each inspection found a dye operation running at the margins documented in my accounts.
 Each inspector drank my tea, reviewed my books, walked the property, and left satisfied.
 I keep good books."

 "Are never here when the inspectors come."